tidyverse/tidyverse.org/content/blog/waldo-0-3-0/index.md

 ## Data frame differences

-waldo 0.2.0 treated data frames in the same way as lists, which was useful if a column changed, but wasn't exactly informative if a row changed.
-In 0.3.0, data frames get a new method that summarise the changes in a row-oriented form:
+waldo 0.2.0 treated data frames in the same way as lists, which worked fine if a column changed, but wasn't terribly informative if a row changed.
+In 0.3.0, data frames get a new row-oriented comparison:

 <div class="highlight">